-As of December 31, 2021, the Company had outstanding warrants to purchase up to 27,249,979 shares of Class A common stock.
+As of December 31, 2021, the Company had outstanding warrants to purchase up to27,249,979 shares of Class A common stock.
 The Company accounts for the warrants in accordance with the guidance contained in ASC 815, "Derivatives and Hedging", under which the warrants do not meet the criteria for equity treatment and must be recorded as derivative liabilities.
 Accordingly, the Company classifies the warrants as liabilities at their fair value and adjusts the warrants to fair value at each reporting period.
 This liability is subject to re-measurement at each balance sheet date until the warrants are exercised or expire, and any change in fair value is recognized in the Company's statement of operations.
 The fair value of the Public Warrants issued in connection with GSAH's initial public offering has been measured based on the listed market price of such Public Warrants.
 As the transfer of Private Placement Warrants to anyone who is not a permitted transferee would result in the Private Placement Warrants having substantially the same terms as the Public Warrants, we determined that the fair value of each Private Placement Warrant is equivalent to that of each Public Warrant.
-The determination of the fair value of the warrant liability may be subject to change as more current information becomes available and accordingly the actual results could differ significantly.
-Derivative warrant liabilities are classified as non-current liabilities as their liquidation is not reasonably expected to require the use of current assets or require the creation of current liabilities.
+The determination of the fair value of the warrant liabilities are classified as non-current liabilities as their liquidation is not reasonably expected to require the use of current assets or require the creation of current liabilities.
 See Note 17, Fair Value Measurements.